About investing in a project

-To make investments via Lendahand possible debt instruments like bonds are issued to the crowd (also called lenders or investors).
-The provider of the debt instruments to the crowd is called an ‘issuer’.
-At Lendahand these are either the financial institutions that finance the Small and Medium Enterprises (SMEs) in emerging countries, or entrepreneurs that raise capital on our platform themselves.
-Issuers only get access to the Lendahand website for projects when they comply with the admission requirement and quality standards beforehand.
+The provider of the debt instruments to the public is called an ‘issuer.’
+At Lendahand, these are either the financial institutions that finance the Small and Medium Enterprises (SMEs) in emerging countries, or entrepreneurs that raise capital on our platform themselves.
+Issuers only access the Lendahand website for projects when they comply with the admission requirement and quality standards beforehand.
 This includes the acceptance of the conditions for using the platform.

 What should I do if I have a complaint?

 All follow-up communications will be done via e-mail, using the email address saved in our system unless otherwise indicated.
 This is done to ensure that there is a reproducible digital archive of communications.

 Complaints are reviewed by Dutch law as well as our Terms and Conditions.
 Filing a complaint and the concerning measures taken by Lendahand is of course free of charge for the investor.
 As a licensed company, Lendahand is also a member of KiFiD, a Dutch foundation with its main purpose to handle complaints within the financial services industry.
 If we’re not able to solve the complaint, we’ll follow KiFiD’s advice.

 Below you can download the form.
 This is a standard template that is mandatory for crowdfunding platforms with an ECSP license.

 Why do I need to provide an ID?

 You need to upload a clear picture of your passport, EU ID card, or EU driver’s license, which holds all personal information, as well as your citizen service number.